Option available pending approval from the University Travel Risk Review Committee

 Students with fall/winter class have two options: 1) arrange with professors to take METU final exams early (early exams are at the discretion of individual faculty members.
 Neither Drexel nor METU can guarantee that all professors will allow this) OR 2) Students can change their co-op cycle to Winter/Spring.
 This would allow students to take METU final exams in early January, and be on co-op for winter and spring terms.
 Keep in mind, this option would require an independent co-op search as well as a cycle adjustment.

-METU - Course Equivalents.xls List of METU courses that have been approved for Drexel equivalencies.
-If you would like to take courses that are not listed, you will need to get equivalents approved by the appropriate department.
+You will need to get equivalents approved by the appropriate department for the courses you plan to take at METU.
 For example, if you want to take a sociology course for Drexel credit, the Sociology Department at Drexel must pre- approve the course and equivalency.

 Ankara, is where the eastern and western worlds converge.
 It is a huge university town and the local streets and venues are filled with students from around the world during most of the year.
 Capital city status and the presence of language schools and universities has brought a large ex pat community to Ankara and all this adds to the western feel of the city.